TmzChevres/WaveFunctionCollapse/README.md

 **public Set\<BaseTile\> getTileSetByEdge(int up, int down, int left, int right)**
 - Returns the set of all tiles with the corresponding socket values
+- Edge value of 0 is ignored

 **public Set\<BaseTile\> getTileSetByEdgeUp(int val)**
 - Returns the set of all tiles a matching up socket value
+- Edge value of 0 is ignored

 **public Set\<BaseTile\> getTileSetByEdgeDown(int val)**
 - Returns the set of all tiles a matching down socket value
+- Edge value of 0 is ignored

 **public Set\<BaseTile\> getTileSetByEdgeLeft(int val)**
 - Returns the set of all tiles a matching left socket value
+- Edge value of 0 is ignored

 **public Set\<BaseTile\> getTileSetByEdgeRight(int val)**
 - Returns the set of all tiles a matching right socket value

+**public Set\<BaseTile\> getTileSet(int id, int upEdge, int downEdge, int leftEdge, int rightEdge)**
+- Returns the set of all tiles that meet all of the parameters
+- Edge value of 0 is ignored

 ## DEBUG MODE
 **IMPORTANT - size() must be called within settings() not setup() on the main tab of the sketch (or just delete the debugger)**